 To mark the triumph of Rama over demon king Ravana or the victory of goodness over evil, Dushehra (Dussehra), which starts on Vijya Dashmi (Dushehra) and lasts for a week, is held in most parts of India.
 The internationally renowned Dussehra (Dushehra) of Kullu, which presents cultural ethos of the people and their profoundly rooted spiritual beliefs, is celebrated with traditional dances, songs and colorful dress.

-To take the enjoyment of grand festivals in Kullu-Manali, book Kullu-Manali Tour Packages from ARV Holidays at reasonable prices.
+To take the enjoyment of grand festivals in Kullu-Manali, book Kullu-Manali Tour Packages from Mumbai at reasonable prices.
 These packages can also be customized as per the requirement of the clients.